Siyuanwww/tester/README.md

 # Tester

-An programming competition tester for the program written by C++ language.
+A programming competition tester for the program written by C++ language.

 ## Usage

 The tester can only run in bash (do not support `cmd.exe` in windows).

 ```shell
 node [tester.js] [testing] [standard] [generator] [options]
 ```

 Options:

 ```shell
 -e, --exe           # Run programs without compilation
 -s, --spj=...       # Check answers by special judge